Harriette Wilson: Career

 Wilson began her career at the age of fifteen, becoming the mistress of William Craven, 1st Earl of Craven, 7th Baron Craven.
 Among her other lovers with whom she had financial arrangements was Arthur Wellesley, 1st Duke of Wellington, who reportedly commented "publish, and be damned" when informed of her plans to write her memoirs.
 Wilson even attracted George IV's attention, who claimed he would "do anything to suppress what Harriette had to reveal of [his mistress] Lady Conyngham".

-Wilson makes a claim in her memoir about Frederick Lamb, 3rd Viscount Melbourne, assaulting her.
+Wilson makes a claim in her memoir about Frederick Lamb, 3rd Viscount Melbourne (brother of the future Prime Minister) assaulting her.
 She attributes his violent act toward her to the jealousy that she had become acquainted with the Duke of Argyll and a lover, a Lord Ponsonby.
 According to her account, Lamb attacked her because she refused him.
-For obvious reasons, most politicians with whom she had relationships paid high sums to keep their interactions with her private.
+Most politicians with whom she had relationships paid high sums to keep their interactions with her private.

 Her decision to publish was partly based on the broken promises of her lovers to provide her with an income in her older age.
 The Memoirs of Harriette Wilson, Written By Herself, first published in 1825, is celebrated for the opening line: "I shall not say how and why I became, at the age of fifteen, the mistress of the Earl of Craven."
 It was reprinted by the Navarre Society in 1924, as was a follow-up title Paris Lions and London Tigers (1825) with an introduction by Heywood Hill in 1935, although how much of this latter title was the work of Harriette Wilson herself is debatable.